Flying solo as a solopreneur seems like the scariest career choice you could ever make. But I’m here to tell you; it doesn’t have to be.

 Most of us need money to put food on the table and enjoy life.
 So, before you make a career change, you have to know what salary you need to make.

 To find out, I categorized every penny spent over the last three months into a simple spreadsheet.
-Categories included things like groceries, gas, insurance, car maintenance, activities, babysitting, eating out, and more.
+Categories included groceries, gas, insurance, car maintenance, activities, babysitting, eating out, and more.

 The result was shocking.
 We weren’t mindful of our spending habits and had a lot of opportunities to save.
-We ate out a lot due to lack of time and made impulse purchases regularly.
+Instead, we ate out a lot due to lack of time and made impulse purchases regularly.
 Does this sound familiar to anyone?

-I enjoy trying to make crockpot meals and casseroles that create leftovers and would save us from dining out as often.
+I enjoy making crockpot meals and casseroles that create leftovers and would save us from dining out as often.
 Notice I used the word “try.”
 My husband’s the real chef of the family.
 So, I turned to Pinterest to find tasty recipes.

 From there, I built a budget based on our future lifestyle.
-Thankfully, big items like medical, dental, and vision insurance shifted to my husband’s plan through his work, and that brought my number down a lot.
+Thankfully, big items like medical, dental, and vision insurance shifted to my husband’s plan through his work, which brought my number down a lot.

 Surprisingly, the salary I needed to make was half of my current take-home pay.
 Now don’t get me wrong; more money is helpful.
 But this exercise is to pinpoint the minimum salary you need to make in the business you want to create.